sitegeist/Sitegeist.Kaleidoscope/README.md

 Methods of ImageSource-Helpers that are accessible via Eel:

-- `withWidth( integer $width, bool $preserveAspect = false )`: Set the intended width & whether to modify height as well
+- `withWidth( integer $width )`: Set the intended width & modify height to preserve the aspect ratio
-- `withHeight( integer $height, bool $preserveAspect = false )`: Set the intended height & whether to modify width as well
+- `withHeight( integer $height )`: Set the intended height & modify width to preserve the aspect ratio
 - `withDimensions( integer $width, interger $height )`: Set the intended width and height
 - `withThumbnailPreset( string )`: Set width and/or height via named thumbnail preset from Settings `Neos.Media.thumbnailPresets`
 - `withVariantPreset( string, string )`: Select image variant via the named variant preset (parameters are "preset identifier" key and "preset variant name" key from Settings `Neos.Media.variantPresets`)